srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

-- It is doubled ended queue (just like queues).
+- It is doubled ended ordered queue (just like queues).
-- It can be used both as FIFO (First-In-First-Out) and LIFO (Last-In-First-Out).
+- It can be used both as FIFO (First-In-First-Out) and LIFO (Last-In-First-Out) for ordering.
 - In deque, all new elements can be inserted, removed, retrieved from both ends.
+- The Deque is a richer abstract data type (ADT) than both *Stack* and *Queue* because it implements both stacks and queues at the same time, that it can be used both as last-in-first-out (LIFO) stacks and first-in-first-out (FIFO) queues.
+It provides methods to support both.

 ### **Map**